cryptonaut420/rpow4/README.md

 A faithful modern recreation of Hal Finney's [Reusable Proofs of Work](https://nakamotoinstitute.org/finney/rpow/) (2004), Bitcoin-flavored.
 BIP-39 / SLIP-0010 wallet auth (no email), hashcash mining, maintained balance rows, per-action client signatures persisted on the ledger, public statistics. **50 RPOW initial reward, halving every 210,000 blocks, hard 21,000,000 cap, no founder allocation.**

+## Lineage

+Standing on the shoulders of the projects that came before:

+- **[rpow2.com](https://rpow2.com)** — the original community revival of Hal Finney's RPOW concept.
+- **[rpow3.com](https://rpow3.com)** — the next iteration that kept the torch lit.
+- **[github.com/frkrueger/rpow](https://github.com/frkrueger/rpow)** — Frederik Krueger's open-source reference implementation, an invaluable starting point.

+### What's different / new in rpow4

+- **Wallet-native auth.** Username/password + BIP-39 mnemonic + classic public/private keypair, with a PoW challenge gating sign-in.
+No email, no magic links, no SMTP server to babysit.
+- **Bitcoin-style tokenomics.** No premine, no founder allocation, no team wallet.
+50 RPOW initial reward, halving every 210,000 blocks, 21,000,000 hard cap.
+Difficulty steps up automatically and is capped at 50 bits so the simulation can't be wedged.
+- **Refreshed UI/UX.** Modern design system, responsive layout, in-browser miner with live visualizer, and 6 color themes (default, amber, green, ice, rose, violet).
+- **Claim tokens.** Bearer claim tokens for true off-platform / offline sends — closer in spirit to Hal Finney's original "reusable" PoW where the token itself was the artifact you handed over.
+- **Transaction fees.** Send fee that halves alongside the block reward, paid into a treasury pubkey on-ledger.
+- **Decimal sends.** 9 decimal places (10⁹ base units per RPOW), so you can send fractional amounts.
+- **Faucet** — bootstraps new wallets so new users can try sends/claims without mining first.
+- **Trollbox** — signed public chat module, because what's a coin community without one.
+- **Block explorer** — browse blocks, transfers, claims, and account histories.
+- **Public API docs** — every route documented in-app, signing rules included.
+- **Improvements across every other module** the predecessors shipped — mining loop, ledger consistency, observability, deploy story (one-shot AWS EC2 script + Let's Encrypt).
+- **Much more to come** — solana bridge scaffolding is already in `packages/solana-bridge`.
+- **Some fun / interesting history** in [`docs/overview/`](./docs/overview/README.md) and the Hal Finney material it points to — worth a read.

 ## Quickstart

 You need Docker (with the Compose plugin) and bash.
 That's it.